Why it pays to invest in an RA and a TFSA

 • The growth on your excess contributions is not subject to estate duty – you can therefore effectively peg the value of your estate (similar to the benefit obtained from a trust, prior to the introduction of section 7C of the Income Tax Act).

-• Over time, the value of excess contributions could be reduced, which would decrease the estate duty payable on these excess contributions.
+• Over time, the value of excess contributions could be reduced, which would decrease the potential estate duty payable on these excess contributions.

 4No tax is deducted within the investment (no income tax, capital gains tax or dividend withholding tax).